techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-9-notes.md

     IF received number = ID THEN
         IF dead = FALSE THEN
             SET hasDuck TO TRUE
-            SET timer TO random value 50..150   // 0.5–1.5 s fuse SHOW ICON duck
+            SET timer TO random value 50..150
+            SHOW ICON duck
         ELSE
-            CALL forward()                      // pass immediately if dead END IF
+            CALL forward()
         END IF
+    END IF
 END WHEN
 ```

 **Explanation:**
-If a message with **your ID** arrives, the duck is now yours.
+- If the incoming message matches **your ID**, you have just received the duck.
-Dead players can still *relay* the duck — they just can’t survive holding it.
+- If you are alive, you start a random countdown (“fuse”).
+- If you are dead, you immediately relay the duck elsewhere.
+- This prevents dead players from blocking the game.

 ---